manishkharthik/tp/docs/DeveloperGuide.md

 * If the user provides multiple values for a prefix (e.g., `addlesson s/Math s/Science n/Algebra`), a `ParseException` is thrown with the message "Only one subject and lesson is allowed."
 * If the subject or lesson name is empty (e.g., `addlesson s/ n/Algebra`), a `ParseException` is thrown with the lesson constraints message.
 * If the lesson already exists in the system, a `CommandException` is thrown with the message "This lesson already exists in this subject."

+### Delete Lesson feature

+The delete lesson feature allows tutors to delete lessons from a certain subject.

+#### Implementation

+The delete lesson command mechanism is facilitated by the `DeleteLessonCommandParser` class which implements the `Parser` interface.
+`DeleteLessonCommandParser#parse()` is exposed in the `Parser` interface as `Parser#parse()`.

+`DeleteLessonCommandParser` implements the following operations:
+* `DeleteLessonCommandParser#parse()` — Parses the input arguments by tokenizing them into an `ArgumentMultimap` with two required prefixes: subject (`s/`) and lesson name (`n/`).
+The parser validates that both prefixes are present, that no preamble exists, and that exactly one value is provided for each prefix.
+It extracts and trims the subject and lesson name values, ensuring neither is empty.
+The parser creates a `Lesson` object with the parsed values, which is then used to construct a new `DeleteLessonCommand` object.

+The `DeleteLessonCommand` object then communicates with the `Model` API by calling the `Model#deleteLesson(Lesson)` method, which removes the specified lesson from the lesson list.
+The lesson list is automatically persisted to storage after the command executes.

+The method `DeleteLessonCommand#execute()` returns a `CommandResult` object, which stores information about the completion of the command with a success message displaying the deleted lesson's details.

+**Example Usage:**

+Given below is an example usage scenario and how the delete lesson command behaves at each step.

+**Step 1.** The user executes `deletelesson s/Math n/Algebra` to delete the "Algebra" lesson from the "Math" subject.

+**Step 2.** The `DeleteLessonCommandParser` tokenizes the arguments and validates that both required prefixes (`s/`, `n/`) are present with exactly one value each.

+**Step 3.** The parser extracts and trims each value:
+- Subject: "Math"
+- Lesson name: "Algebra"

+**Step 4.** The parser validates that neither value is empty.

+**Step 5.** A `Lesson` object is created with the lesson name "Algebra" and subject "Math".

+**Step 6.** The `DeleteLessonCommand` checks if the lesson exists using `Model#hasLesson(Lesson)`.
+If the lesson doesn't exist, a `CommandException` is thrown.

+**Step 7.** The lesson is removed from the model via `Model#deleteLesson(Lesson)`, and the changes are automatically saved to the JSON storage file.

+**Step 8.** The `CommandResult` object is returned with a success message displaying the deleted lesson's name and subject.

+**Note:** Deleting a lesson from the lesson list does not affect individual student attendance records.
+Students who have attendance marked for this lesson will retain those records in their attendance history.

+**Error Handling:**
+* If either the subject or lesson name prefix is missing, a `ParseException` is thrown with the command usage message.
+* If multiple values are provided for a prefix (e.g., `deletelesson s/Math s/Science n/Algebra`), a `ParseException` is thrown with the message "Only one subject and one lesson name are allowed."
+* If the subject or lesson name is empty after trimming (e.g., `deletelesson s/ n/Algebra`), a `ParseException` is thrown with the command usage message.
+* If a preamble is present (e.g., `deletelesson extra s/Math n/Algebra`), a `ParseException` is thrown with the command usage message.
+* If the specified lesson doesn't exist in the system, a `CommandException` is thrown indicating the lesson was not found.

 ### List Student feature